peteroupc/peteroupc.github.io/uniformsum.md

     - Piece 0: 0, 0, ..., 0, 1/((_n_ &minus; 1)!), where (_n_ &minus; 1)! = 1\*2\*3\*...\*(_n_&minus;1).
     - Piece _n_ &minus; 1: 1/((_n_ &minus; 1)!), 0, 0, ..., 0.

-If the areas of the PDF's pieces are known in advance (and SymPy makes them easy to find as the `find_areas` method shows), then the sampler could be modified as follows, since each piece is now chosen with probability proportional to the chance that a random number there will be sampled:
+If the areas of the PDF's pieces are known in advance (and SymPy makes them easy to find as the `find_areas` method shows), then the sampler could be modified as follows, since each piece is now chosen with probability proportional to the chance that a random variate there will be sampled:

 - Step 2 is changed to read: "An integer in \[0, _n_\) is chosen with probability proportional to the corresponding piece's area, call the integer _i_, then the piece identified by _i_ is chosen.
 There are many [**algorithms to choose an integer**](https://peteroupc.github.io/randomfunc.html#Weighted_Choice_With_Replacement) this way, but it's recommended to use one that takes integers rather than floating-point numbers as weights, and perhaps one that is economical in terms of the number of random bits it uses.
 In this sense, the Fast Loaded Dice Roller (Saad et al. 2020)<sup>[**(4)**](#Note4)</sup> comes within 6 bits of the optimal number of random bits used on average."
 - The last sentence in step 6 is changed to read: "If the PSRN is not accepted, the sampler starts over from step 3."
 With this, the same piece is sampled again.